Treatment of liver tumors by radioembolization

 - compulsory medical insurance policy;

-- an extract from the medical history with a description of the operation performed;
+- extract from the medical history;